 In the early 2000s, Liberty Mutual's "digital workplace" functioned much like that of any other large organization.
 Email was the primary method of communication, Novell and Windows NT file shares were the main collaboration tools and the entire organization was supported by monolithic ERP systems that chugged along behind the scenes and kept the whole enterprise running.

 Fast-forward to the 2010s, however, and the modern concept of a digital workplace was really starting to take hold.
 Liberty was very focused on creating a cutting-edge work environment, which involved digitizing employee tools and information and bringing in new capabilities around mobile, social and collaboration.

 Ultimately, the organization was transitioning from the massive ERP solutions we'd historically relied on to a more agile conglomeration of pointed solutions.
 It was an evolution that was being undertaken by many organizations at the time, but unfortunately, it was also one that was creating unforeseen challenges for the Liberty workforce.

-As we were rolling out the typical systems you'd see in an organization -- travel, procurement, IT service management, even systems to manage systems -- we were inadvertently creating a very splintered experience for employees.
+As Liberty Mutual was rolling out the typical systems you'd see in an organization -- travel, procurement, IT service management, even systems to manage systems -- we were inadvertently creating a very splintered experience for employees.

 What we found is that Liberty wasn't the only company facing these challenges.
 In fact, most organizations at the time that were investing in technology to streamline the workplace -- but, despite the best of intentions, the results of those improvement initiatives were counterproductive: